 Weebly on the other hand, will let you create more complex layouts for blog posts, and you can add any Weebly element from the regular editor (e.g. forms, image galleries, etc.) you’d like to.
 The only issues is that, just like the rest of the Weebly editor, the blog looks a bit duller than Wix’s.
 Nevertheless, we consider Weebly one of the strongest (free) blogging platforms.

 Customer Support: Can you get help?

 Weebly still gets an extra point (or maybe half a point) because they have clear Contact Us details including email address and phone.
-Plus, there’s also live chat.
-Wix really wants you to find an answer in their FAQ first, which can be a little frustrating sometimes.
+Wix really wants you to find an answer in their FAQ first, and makes you go through a chatbot, which can be a little frustrating sometimes.
 In our extensive support quality study of 10 different website makers both actually scored equal points, placing them right in the middle of the table.

 Winner Support: too close to call!

 The good news here is that both services have very complete external app stores, so you can add a decent amount of extra features to your website.
 Some of them are free and some are expensive.
 Some of them are great and some of them not so much.
 So it’s quite hard to decide objectively which market is the best one based on price and quality alone.